alexharri/website/posts/webgl-gradients.md

 }
 ```

-This works -- the above function produces the following rainbow:
+This works.
+The above function produces the following rainbow:

 <WebGLShader fragmentShader="rainbow" width={300} height={50} />

 But this way of calculating the gradient is burdensome and not very flexible.

-If we want to change the gradient, we need to manually input <Gl>vec3</Gl>s and adjust the function to the correct number of color stops.
-And what if we want to adjust the spacing of our color stops?
-And what if we want to dynamically adjust the colors of the gradient at runtime?
+If we want to change the gradient, we need to manually hardcode the gradient colors into our shader and adjust the function to handle the correct number of color stops.
+Hardcoding the colors also makes it impossible to dynamically determine the colors of the gradient at runtime.

 Let's move on from hardcoding the gradient to reading the gradient from a texture.

-### Using a gradient texture
+## Reading the gradient from a texture

 Textures are arrays of data.
-We can put many types of data in textures, but in our case we'll store image data in the texture.
+We can put many types of data into textures, but in our case we'll store image data in the texture.

 We'll generate an image texture for our gradient in JavaScript and then pass that texture to our WebGL shader.
-The shader will then read data from that texture.
+The shader can then read data from that texture.

-Before diving into read from textures in shaders, let's first create a gradient image texture to use in JavaScript.
+Before diving into how we read data from textures in shaders, let's create a image texture containing a gradient.

 ### Creating a linear gradient

-We could create a static PNG image of a linear gradient, load that, and put it into an image texture.
-I want to instead programmatically generate the linear gradient with JavaScript.
-That gives us full control of the gradient, and allows us to change it dynamically at runtime.
+I want to programmatically generate linear gradients for our shader with JavaScript.
+Doing that gives us full control of the gradient, and allows us to change it dynamically at runtime.

 I used [this gradient generator][gradient_generator] to pick the following colors: